 Coping with social isolation and loneliness

-It’s tough to be isolated from the ones you love, and right now millions of us are still going through isolation due to COVID-19 restrictions.
-You probably missed Thanksgiving with your full family, and you might miss Christmas Dinner and New Year’s celebrations as well.
+It’s tough to be isolated from the ones you love, and right now millions of us are still going through isolation due to global travel restrictions.
+You may have missed Thanksgiving with your full family, and you may miss Christmas Dinner and New Year’s celebrations as well.

-It’s not easy to deal with, especially after so many months of being locked down and isolated from each other.
+It’s not easy to deal with, especially after so many months of being isolated from each other.

 Think about it; for many crimes, the worst punishment we mete out is to keep the offender in solitary confinement.
-But now the pandemic has forced isolation on millions of people who’ve done nothing wrong.
+But now, health concerns have forced isolation on millions of people who’ve done nothing wrong.

 Tip for spreading holiday cheer this year: